 Flights arriving at EU airports | ✅ Covered |

-These regulations also cover airlines from Norway, Switzerland, and Iceland.
-This means if you’re flying with any airline to, from, or within Europe, you most likely have these rights.
-It’s important to be aware of these laws – they’re in place to assist you if issues arise with your flight.
-They make sure you’re not left on your own when your trip arrangements don’t work out.
+These regulations also include airlines from Switzerland, Iceland, and Norway.
+This means when you travel with any airline within, to, or from Europe, you likely have these rights.
+It’s helpful to be aware of these laws – they’re there to support you if something goes wrong with your flight.
+They guarantee you’re not stranded when your travel plans fall through.

 When You Are Not Entitled to Compensation

-Lufthansa is not always responsible when flights are delayed or cancelled.
-At times, situations arise that the airline has no control over, like severe weather conditions or unforeseen issues.
+Lufthansa isn’t necessarily at fault when flights are delayed or cancelled.
+At times, things happen that the airline has no control over, like severe weather conditions or unexpected problems.

-For instance, if there’s unexpected severe weather, an urgent situation at the airport, or air traffic controllers go on strike, Lufthansa isn’t responsible.
-These are called “extraordinary circumstances” that the airline has no control over.
+For instance, if there’s unexpected severe weather, an emergency at the airport, or air traffic controllers go on strike, Lufthansa isn’t responsible.
+These are called “extraordinary circumstances” that the airline is unable to prevent.

-When these things happen, you are unlikely to get any compensation.
+When these situations occur, you are unlikely to get any compensation.
 The airline isn’t viewed as doing anything wrong when these unforeseen difficulties come up.